BlinkTagInc/node-gtfs/README.md

     npm run import

+### Command Line options

+Note the two sets of dashes in each command `--`.

+#### Skip Delete
 By default, the import script will delete any existing data with the same `agency_key` from your database.
 If you don't want this to happen, pass the `--skip-delete` flag

     npm run import -- --skip-delete

+#### Specify path to config JSON file
+You can specify the path to a config file to be used by the import script.

+    npm run import -- --config-path /path/to/your/custom-config.json

+#### Show help
+Show all command line options

+    npm run import -- --help

 ### Scheduling